jforget/raku-Hamilton2/doc/Hamilton.en.md

 octahedral graph are named after cities  the name of which begins with a vowel.
-In addition,  I have tried to set up these  cities in a place consistent with their real  geographical locations: Anchorage near the North pole, Ushuaia near the  South pole, Edmonton, Yaounde; Islamabad and Osaka roughly near the equator.
+In addition,  I have tried to set up these  cities in a place consistent with their real  geographical locations: Anchorage near the North pole, Ushuaia near the  South pole, Edmonton, Yaounde, Islamabad and Osaka roughly near the equator.

 For tetrahedron PL4, I took cities with initials A, B, C and D, set-up